mjmlab/protocols/mariner-library-in-v-fischeri.md

 ## Strain specifics*
 | MJM | Strain | Notes |
 ------|--------|-------------------
-2255 | 1198binK | Sticky, so centrifuge donor at 9000rcf for 1min on Day 1
+MJM2255 | 1198binK | Sticky, so centrifuge donor at 9000rcf for 1min on Day 1
+MJM1198 | MJM1100Rscs * |  Sticky, so centrifuge donor at 9000rcf for 1min on Day 1
+MJM1130 | MB11B1 | Erythromycin concentration is high to decrease background